rackerlabs/support-how-to/content/general/ord1-data-center-consolidation-faq.md

 Because this is a consolidation and not a closure it could be anywhere from one device to a customer’s entire environment in ORD1.
-It is important to note that other deviceswithin your environment that are not being physically moved could also be impacted by this maintenance, depending on the device type that is being physically moved.
+It is important to note that other devices within an environment that are not being physically moved could also be impacted by this maintenance, depending on the device type that is being physically moved.
 For example, if we take your firewall offline, any devices logically located behind that firewall will be inaccessible while the firewall